Deterministic World Models for Closed-loop Reachability Analysis of End-to-End Vision-based Control: Introduction

+\textbf{Challenge 1: No general state-to-image model for complex visual environments.} Closed-loop verification requires a closed-form expression for every component in the loop.
+For the camera, however, no equation maps a physical state to a pixel image.
+Without such a state-to-image mapping, the verification loop cannot be closed.

+\textbf{Challenge 2: High-dimensional images cause rapid overapproximation growth.} Even when a state-to-image mapping exists, propagating a set of images through a deep convolutional network introduces an overapproximation error at every layer.
+Over many time steps, this error accumulates, and the reachable sets can grow to the point of uselessness.

+Previous work uses \emph{generative models} as camera surrogates.
+In particular, conditional GANs (cGANs) synthesize images conditioned on the state of the system, replacing the physical camera inside the verification loop~\cite{katz2022verification,2025scalableCNN}.
+These cGANs generate images on a stochastic \emph{latent vector}, a random noise sampled from a Gaussian distribution.
+However, the latent vector was introduced to improve image diversity, but it is harmful for verification: it carries no physical meaning, making it inherently difficult to choose valid upper and lower bounds.
+These wide latent bounds will produce an image set far larger than the real system ever generates, and directly exacerbate Challenge~2~\cite{2025scalableCNN}.

+Our key idea is that a generative world model can be made verifiable by removing stochastic and uninterpreted latent variables from it.
+Instead, the generation of camera images should be governed \textit{only} by the physical state.
+As a result, every image in a considered image set corresponds to a physically realizable state.
+Furthermore, the variability of images arises solely from the uncertainty of physical states.

+We formalize the above observation and propose a \textbf{Deterministic World Model (DWM)} that maps a physical state to a synthesized image.
+The DWM directly addresses both challenges: by providing a closed-form, deterministic state-to-image mapping, it closes the verification loop; and by keeping the input dimension equal to the physical state dimension, it reduces the high-dimensional image variability that causes verification to explode.
+Once trained, the DWM is integrated into a Star-based closed-loop reachability analysis pipeline~\cite{tran2025starv} for reachability analysis.

-No matter how accurate a world model is, a critical question remains: what does the world model-based verification imply about the real system's safety? \textit{Conformal prediction (CP)}~\cite{shafer2008tutorialCP} is proposed to transfer the reachable set from the world model to the real system.
-To this end, we obtain a statistical bound on the \textit{trajectory-based deviation} between two systems' trajectories.
-Incorporating this bound into our verification yields tight guarantees for the real system.
+No surrogate model is perfect.
+A critical question remains: What does the world model-based reachability analysis imply about the real system?
+To answer it, we transfer the reachable set from the world model to the real system using \textit{Conformal Prediction (CP)}~\cite{shafer2008tutorialCP}.

-\looseness=-1 We evaluated our approach on three standard control benchmarks: CartPole, MountainCar, and Pendulum.
-Our experiments show that our DWM approximates the real system better than the baselines do.
-This reduction in modeling uncertainty directly translates into superior verification performance, with high F1 scores and precise safety guarantees across all environments.
-In summary, the contributions of this paper are as follows: \begin{enumerate} \item A deterministic world modeling approach that creates verifiable generative surrogates of camera sensors.
+We evaluated our world model on four plant dynamics: a braking system in Carla and three OpenAI Gym environments: CartPole, MountainCar, and Pendulum.
+Our experiments show that the reachability analysis result of our world model produces tighter bound on the real system than baselines.
+In summary, the contributions of this paper are: \begin{enumerate} \item A deterministic world modeling approach that creates verifiable generative surrogates of camera sensors.